Gabine2/pdsnd_github/README.md

 2021/07/11

 ### Project Title
-Explore Bikeshare Data with R
+Explore Bikeshare Data with R.

 ### Description
 This Project is simulating a realistic workflow to refactor the previous BikeShare project.
 In the BikeShare project R was used to explore data related to bike share systems for three major cities in the United States.